-In emphasizing the role of Native American labor in California history, Phillips offers an important consideration in terms of the motivation for taking this perspective.
+Although the contribution of Native American labor is clearly critical to an account of local history, Phillips offers an important consideration in terms of the motivation for taking this perspective.

 By examining how Indians adjusted to the new work regime and by describing how many became efficient workers, the focus remains on Indians themselves.
-Recognizing adaptation and efficiency, however, is far different from approving the system in which they were achieved...
+Recognizing adaptation and efficiency, however, is far different from approving the system in which they were achieved....
 The missions radically altered Indian culture, but they did not destroy Indian people.
 Even secularization-the systematic breakup of the mission system in the 1830s-was not designed to destroy Indians.
 In fact, Indians played an important role in this crucial event in California history, a role downplayed by some historians.
 (Phillips 2010:17-19)